Drinkdriving.org - Sentencing, information and forums - the webs number one drink driving resource

 The report recommends

-• Have been found to be over 2 and a half times the legal limit with a blood alcohol content that equalled or exceeded:
+While being over two and a half times the legal drink driving limit with a blood alcohol concentration that equalled or exceeded:

 Those drivers who are classed as high risk offenders need to attend a medical arranged by the DVLA in order to determine their fitness to drive before they are issued a full driving licence once any period of disqualification has been served.

-Section 88 of The Road Traffic Act 1988 currently allows the majority of high risk offenders to legally drive if they are not currently subject to a driving disqualification and a qualifying drivers licence application has been received by the DVLA.
+Section 88 of The Road Traffic Act 1988 used to allow the majority of high risk offenders to legally drive if they were not currently subject to a driving disqualification and a qualifying drivers licence application had been received by the DVLA.

-Where a driving licence has been revoked previously for medical reasons then Section 88 of the Road Traffic Act 1988 entitlement does not apply.
+Where a driving licence has been revoked previously for medical reasons then Section 88 of the Road Traffic Act 1988 entitlement did not apply.